sthamann/AXP/docs/AP2_INTEGRATION.md

 - **AXP**: Provides rich product context, trust signals, and interactive experiences
 - **AP2**: Handles payment authorization, cart mandates, and transaction completion

+### Normative Requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+**MUST**: Merchants MUST include AXP evidence in AP2 mandates for verifiable commerce **SHOULD**: Agents SHOULD validate AXP signatures before accepting AP2 transactions **MAY**: Systems MAY cache AXP evidence for dispute resolution

 ```mermaid
 graph LR
     subgraph "Discovery & Experience (AXP)"